Neural Link Prediction with Walk Pooling: WalkPool for link prediction by subgraph classification

 \subsection{Training the model}

-The described model depends on trainable parameters $\theta$.
-These parameters are fitted on the given observed set $\mathcal{E}^t$ of positive and negative training links and their enclosing subgraphs.
-We perform \walkpool for each subgraph and minimize the MSE loss (with a sigmoid in the last layer of the classifier MLP $\Pi_\theta$),
+The described model contains trainable parameters $\theta$ which are fitted on the given observed set $\mathcal{E}^t$ of positive and negative training links and their enclosing subgraphs.
+We train \walkpool with MSE loss (see Appendix G for a discussion of the loss),

 where $y_{\{i, j\}} = 1$ if $\{ i,j \} \in \mathcal{E}^o$ and $0$ otherwise is the label indicating whether the link $\{i, j\}$ is true or false.
 The fitted model is then deployed on the candidate links $\mathcal{E}^c$; the predicted label for $\{x, y\} \in \mathcal{E}^c$ is simply $ \widehat{y}_{\{x, y\}} = \Pi_{\theta^*}(\mathtt{WP}_{\theta^*} (\mathcal{G}_{\{x, y\}}), \mathbf{Z}_{\{x, y\}}). $